bstatcomp/bayes4psy/README.md

 We also prepared several examples where we used the **bayes4psy** package to perform Bayesian data analysis for scientific publications on actual data gathered by psychological tests.
 These examples can be found on our [GitHub repository](https://github.com/bstatcomp/bayes4psy_tools).
 This repository also includes short test scenarios (these scenarios execute all developed functionalities on dummy data) intended for debugging the package.

-This readme document provides only a brief overview of the package, a detailed description of all implemented functions is provided in package's help pages and vignettes.
+This readme document provides only a brief overview of the package, a detailed description of all implemented functions is provided in package's help pages.

 ## Models